Calling 911 in rural California? Danger might be close, but the law can be hours away

 While the Sacramento County Sheriff’s Department employs nearly 160 deputies for every 100 square miles it covers, the tiny sheriff’s departments in Madera, Mariposa and Mendocino counties employ about four deputies for the same amount of turf.
 In Del Norte and Alpine, the counties make do with two deputies per 100 square miles.

 Those figures include non-patrol personnel and those who work in county jails.
-Leaving those deputies out, the meager staffing of rural sheriff’s departments becomes even more striking.
+Leaving those deputies out, the sparse staffing of rural sheriff’s departments becomes even more striking.

 At any given time, for example, the Lake County department has just five deputies patrolling an area the size of Rhode Island.
 Amador usually deploys three or four deputies over 612 square miles.